 The pharmacy employs a team of people who work effectively in their roles.
 Pharmacy team members complete regular learning to keep their knowledge and skills up to date.
 All team members have completed appropriate courses.
-The pharmacy team works well together by engaging in regular conversations to identify how improvements can be made in the pharmacy.
-And they understand how to raise concerns at work.
+The pharmacy team understand how to raise concerns at work but would benefit from more regular team discussions to allow them to talk openly about issues in the pharmacy.

-The RP was an employed pharmacist who worked in the pharmacy regularly.
+The RP was a locum pharmacist who was covering the holiday of the recently employed regular pharmacist.
 There was also an accredited accuracy checking pharmacy technician and four pharmacy assistants working on the day of the inspection.
-The manager and another pharmacy assistant were not working that day.
+One of the pharmacy assistants was the branch manager.
+There was also a medicines counter assistant who also took responsibility for the retail space, ensuring there was stock on the shelves.
 All team members were fully trained and had completed an approved training course relevant to their role.